Gianluca Liva is an Italian science journalist and science communicator.

 Gianluca is one of the founders of RADAR Magazine, website of an Italian collective of science, investigative and environmental journalists and photographers.

 He covers environmental crimes, toxicology and the social impacts of pollution.
 He contributes or has contributed to Le Scienze (Scientific American), MIND, VICE Media Group LCC, European Science Media Hub (ESMH) and other media.
-As a science communicator, he has worked with UN Environment Program, UNESCO Intergovernmental Oceanographic Commission and the International Fact-Checking Network (IFCN).
+As a science communicator, he has worked with UN Environment Programme, UNESCO Intergovernmental Oceanographic Commission and the International Fact-Checking Network (IFCN).

 Basic information